 3. All in one diapers.
 All in one diapers have everything all in one piece.
 Unlike pockets, that need inserts stuffed inside after washing, all in ones have sewn in inserts.
 You can usually always find preloved all in ones in great condition for sale on cloth diaper BST pages because most mommas assume they’ll like them the most, buy a bunch, then sell some to buy other types once baby gets here 😂.
 They do make laundry simpler – but they also make drying take more time.
 Ideally, all waterproof covers/pockets/ all in ones should be air dried or dried in the dryer on low.
 With pockets and covers – you can throw the absorbent interiors in the drier on a higher temperature to speed drying.
 With all in ones you can’t do that so drying takes FOREVER.

 To speed up drying most more expensive all in ones only sew inserts in on 1 end, so they flip out for quicker air drying.
 Also, you can’t modify the absorbency like with pockets or covers to replace with more absorbent material.
 Though the left Sigazor AIO does have a pocket behind the sewn in insert, it would make it super bulky to add an insert.

 A note on closures – snap closures are the most common for pocket diapers because they last longer.
 However “hook and loop” or Velcro is available in a lot of brands.
 The pro is ease of use, but the Velcro will eventually wear out and need replaced.
 I also don’t find them as pretty (except the Grovia hook and loop on the hybrid)

 And that’s it!
 Simple enough, right?
 Ok still a bit confusing but the good news is you can always buy 1 of a few different types or brands to see what you like best before buying a whole bunch 😊.
-Drop any questions in the comments, and stay tuned for more cloth info through the weekend.
+Drop any questions in the comments, and click here for more cloth diapering info.